adcar/canban-docs/contents/docs/canban/low-level.md

 #### Board

-The `Board` component utilizes a library called `react-kanban` to create a Kanban board. `Board` creates an `initialBoard` object which contains the column titles and empty arrays for the cards.
+The `Board` component utilizes a library called `react-kanban` to create a Kanban board. `Board` creates an `initialBoard` object which contains the column titles and generates arrays for each column based on the `assignments` prop.
 This `initialBoard` is passed to `react-kanban`.
 The most important job `Board` has is sending the correct API requests based on the kanban board's changing state.
 `react-kanban` has a callback prop called `onCardDragEnd`.
 This callback is called whenever a card is finished being dragged.
 `Board` has a function called `onBoardChange`.
 This function is passed into the `onCardDragEnd` prop in `react-kanban`.